archivematica/archivematica-architectural-decisions/0011-reporting.md

 3. How many files are in a specified AIP?
 [UC013]
 4. A report of the data volume and total number of files per file format ingested during one year.
 [UC014]
+* "As a repository manager I want to be able to search across AIPs to locate how many of a certain file type I have.
+Ideally, I'd like to be able to narrow my search using date or other parameters." [reporting-2017]
 5. A report of the total data volume for each version of a given file format, including the number of files.
 [UC015]
 6. A report listing all Backlog packages and AIPs that have been deleted.